drinkyouroj/datagram-docker/README.md

    sudo -E ./datagram.sh
    ```

+   > **Note:** The script requires sudo privileges to interact with Docker.
+It will automatically check for sudo privileges and prompt you to run with sudo if needed.

 ## Managing the Container

 The `datagram.sh` script provides a unified interface for managing the Datagram container: